Study in the UK

 Everyone can study as a visitor for up to six months

 Studying in the UK as a visitor

 International students can study in the UK for six months or less as visitors.
 Students do not need a visa if they are from an EU or EEA country, or any other country on the ‘non visa national’ list below.
+Students from Gulf Cooperation Council countries should apply for a visa waiver.
 Other students need to apply for a Standard Visitor visa before travel.

 Who needs a visa?

 Students of any nationality on the ‘non-visa national’ list below do not need a visa to study in the UK for up to six months.
 Students from Gulf Cooperation Council countries should apply for an Electronic Visa Waiver.